 At the same time, simply by retrofitting your existing machinery and equipment, you are acting in a sustainable manner.
 You can:

 In order to implement a full retrofit of your plant the right way, you need to plan ahead and implement this activity in a way that will bring the most benefit to your company.
 This means doing the following:

 A.Celli is a trusted partner for tissue and nonwovens companies.
 It is our mission to increase productivity, efficiency and safety of our customers.

 A.Celli can count on a department dedicated to industrial plant retrofitting made up of senior mechanical and automation engineers.
-This allows us to modify legacy equipment both from automation design standpoint as well as the machine itself.
+This allows us to modify obsolete equipment both from an automation design point of view and from a mechanical one.